New York heating bill assistance from HEAP and weatherization.

 Emergency grants from HEAP can help low-income and working poor New York families who are facing a crisis or emergency that is not of their doing and who have no other resources available to them.
 To apply for this grant, call your local community action agency, department of social services office, or the number below.

 Monthly heating bills can be paid as well.
 The government program will only supplement your payments, and will not pay the entire bill.
 This component will help qualified low-income individuals, with a focus on families with children and the elderly.
 Most of the aid goes to people who pay a large percentage of their income towards heating their homes.
+Or there are even other resources, even such as free firewood programs.

 Another key benefit is for the repair or replacement of your furnace or heating system.
 Grants will only pay for the primary heating source of your home, and this resource is very limited.
 So if your furnace breaks down in the middle of winter, and if you meet the conditions of the program, this is an example of when the Home Energy Assistance Program may be able to help.